chef/chef-web-docs/chef_master/source/windows.rst

 ``user``
    **Ruby Type:** String

    The user name of the user identity with which to launch the new process.
-The user name may optionally be specifed with a domain, i.e. `domain\user` or `user@my.dns.domain.com` via Universal Principal Name (UPN)format.
+The user name may optionally be specified with a domain, i.e. `domain\user` or `user@my.dns.domain.com` via Universal Principal Name (UPN)format.
 It can also be specified without a domain simply as user if the domain is instead specified using the `domain` attribute.
 On Windows only, if this property is specified, the `password` property must be specified.

 ``password``
    **Ruby Type:** String